 In the next step, you are asked to upload a photo of your passport or ID card.
 I chose to upload my passport photo.

-You are then led to your account menu where a red exclamation mark serves to remind you to link your Paysera account.
+You are then led to your account menu where you can set up your payment method.

-Once your Paysera account is linked up, you will be able to start investing from the amount deposited in your Paysera account.
-Any rental income received is also deposited to your Paysera account which facilitates fund management.
+Once your payment account is linked up, you will be able to start investing from the amount deposited.
+Any rental income received is also deposited to your payment account, which keeps fund management straightforward.

 Making an Investment on InRento